GriffindorsDevelopment/rust-egg/README.md

 Just simply import `egg-rust.json` to your panel and then you can create a server.

 ## How to Report and Issue
-Head to the Issues Tab and open a issue and explain your issue please add screenshots and any errors you encounter while installing the Unturned Server using this egg.
+Head to the Issues Tab and open a issue and explain your issue please add screenshots and any errors you encounter while installing the Rust Server using this egg.

 ## Hosts Using this Egg
 Please Note: If you want to be added please open an issue or send me a dm in discord.

 ## Coming Soon
-Soon i will start adding to the Wiki to allow people to look at some guides on how to get started with Unturned Servers and some issues you may encounter.
+Soon i will start adding to the Wiki to allow people to look at some guides on how to get started with Rust Servers and some issues you may encounter.

 ## Acceptable Versions-
 Version | Supported